technobuddha/library/doc/Encoding/HashBase.md

 ## Remarks

-- The `update` methods allow chaining for incremental hashing.
+- The `update` methods allows chaining for incremental hashing.
 - The `digest` methods finalize the hash computation and return the result either as a `Uint8Array` or as an encoded string.